Introduction — Security Locks Get Better Over Time

 • Don’t worry about supporting very old browsers unless your audience needs it.

-Conclusion — Progress Is Not Personal
+Conclusion — Security Is Not Optional

 — Multiple drafts.
-Slightly opinionated.
+Security-focused.
 Definitely caffeinated.